 Walk or Bike

 Roads and trails provide access to most amenities and attractions in Banff.
 Download the Banff Trails Map (PDF).

 Use the Bike Fix-It Station in Central Park to pump up your tires or make minor repairs.
 It includes several tools securely attached to the stand with stainless steel cables and tamper-proof fasteners.
 Hang your bike from the arm to freely move pedals and wheels.
 If you need help with a repair, just scan the QR Code on the front of the station to get detailed instructions.

 There's limited parking for RVs in the Town of Banff.
-Use the RV Parking Guide (PDF) for tips on getting around Banff.
+Use Banffparking.ca for help parking in town.

 Take a Taxi or Book Transportation

 Taxis and commercial shuttles service the Banff area 24 hours a day.

 - Get around the national park without a car.
 Explore the Park vehicle-free, discover hidden gems and more.